dgaydukov/cert-aws/files/sa.md

 * SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
 You can attach a policy to the root/OU/account.
 SCP overwrites IAM permissions (if you create SCP to block ec2 creation for all accounts, even root user form child account won't be able to launch any ec2 except for t2.micro)
 Order of execution - most restrictive policies take precedence.
+It never grant permission, they work like permission boundary - defining max set of permission accounts in organization can have.
+It will never limit permission to internal user of current account who has permission to access resources (for these purposes you have to use permission boundary)
 * TP (Tag policy) - set of rules regarding tags (which resource should have which tags)

 ###### Well-Architected Tool